MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-low-level-uicc-access.md

 - The RIL interface uses a separate function to close all UICC channels in a group, whereas the MBIM interface accomplishes this with variant arguments to a single CID.
 - The relationship between MBIM error status and UICC status (SW1 SW2) is more clearly defined than the relationship between RIL errors and UICC status.
 - The MBIM interface distinguishes failure to allocate a new logical channel from failure to SELECT a specified application.
-- The MBIM interface allows for sending the modem the terminal capability objects to send to the card.
+- The MBIM interface permits sending the modem terminal capability objects to send to the card.

 ## MBIM_CID_MS_UICC_ATR